romainlafarguette/gar/README.md

 Economist, International Monetary Fund, Monetary and Capital Markets Department (MCM)

-- step_001: group variables into partitions, to reduce parametric noise and provides more degrees of freedoms.
+- step 001: Group variables into partitions, to reduce parametric noise and provides more degrees of freedoms.
 The partitions are estimated using either Principal Component Analysis (PCA) or Partial Least Squares (PLS - also called projections on latent structures)

+- step 002: estimate the quantile regressions, project GDP growth at different horizons and generate term structure and fan chart plots.
+Note that the fan charts rely on quantile rearrangement